 Tax penalties for premature withdrawal – You will be subjected to pay tax penalties in case you withdraw the amount before maturity and the taxes will be imposed at the ordinary tax rate and not at the capital gains tax rate.

 So, you have the pros and cons of annuities in front of you.
-Look at these and make a learned decision how to go about annuities if you really want to secure your post retirement life.
+Look at these and make a learned decision on how to go about annuities if you really want to secure your post-retirement life.